AndrewidRizk/AndrewidRizk/README.md

 - I moved to Canada when I was 17 🍁
 - My zodiac sign is Taurus ♉
 - I’m currently working in Amazon YYZ1 🔭
-- I’m continuously learning a new coding languages and tools🌱
+- I’m continuously learning new coding languages and tools🌱
 - I'm working on new projects 🏗

 ### Things I am passionate about ✌